hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/models/request_parameters.md

 # Tests for potential use cases of the classes
-#  These tests would demonstrate how the values are potentially used
+#  These tests would demonStarte how the values are potentially used
 #  (assuming there are functions in the same file using these classes)
 def test_product_type_usage_example():
     """Tests a use case example for ProductType."""